openstack/nova/doc/source/admin/vdpa.rst

 vDPA lifecycle operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-At this time vDPA ports can only be added to a VM when it is first created.
+To boot a VM with vDPA ports they must first be created in neutron.
 To do this the normal SR-IOV workflow is used where by the port is first created
 in neutron and passed into nova as part of the server create request.